Georgia Sex Crime Defense

 Sex crimes are often founded on accusations like the example given above with little or no physical evidence to support such allegations.
-Sometimes the accusations are founded on nothing but emotions and may stem from a history between the two parties that has not been investigation.
+Sometimes the accusations are founded on nothing but emotions.
+False allegations may come from those entangled in a custody dispute or even a child unhappy with being punished by a parent.

 For these reasons, among others, sex crimes are considered to be some of the most defensible of all crimes.